lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 2.2.
 Clear the ADQL query, and execute a query below, simiar to the one in Step 1.2, but which includes only objects at ``a`` > 30.1 au.
 Also include the absolute H magnitude ``mpcH`` which will be used in the derivation of diameters of TNOs in the subsequent step (2.6) below.
-As the H magnitude will be used to estimate diameters, include a restriction to return well-measured H magnitudes only (between 3 and 12 mag;
-for more information about bad H magnitude measurements see `the documentation for H magnitude flags <https://dp0-3.lsst.io/data-products-dp0-3/table-access-and-queries.html#flagged-rows>`_).
+As TNOs aren't the only solar system objects beyond Neptune, reject objects with `mpcDesignation` as Long Period Comets (LPC).

 .. code-block:: SQL

-    SELECT e, incl, q, mpcH
+    SELECT e, incl, q, mpcH, mpcDesignation
     FROM dp03_catalogs_10yr.MPCORB
-    WHERE q / (1 - e) > 30.1 AND e < 1
+    WHERE q / (1 - e) > 30.1
-    AND mpcH > 3 AND mpcH < 12
+    AND SUBSTRING(mpcDesignation, 1, 3) != 'LPC'

 2.3.
-Keep the "Row limit" to 200000, and click "Search."
+Keep the "Row limit" to 200000, and click "Search".
+This query will return 62,961 objects.
 The default plot in the results view will be a heatmap of inclination vs. eccentricity.

 2.4.
 Plot the eccentricity of the orbit ``e`` as a function of the semi-major axis ``a``.